 If no bodily injury is sustained as a result of the incident, no compensation will be paid.
 For example, if a delay in diagnosis has no effect on the outcome of the treatment or the progress or prognosis of the disease, no compensation can be paid even if errors or shortcomings can be found in the treatment.
 Neither is the dissatisfaction or mental suffering caused to the patient as a result of the error compensable under the law.

 What can I do if I am dissatisfied with the decisions and its ground?

 If you consider that the claims decision was based on insufficient documentation, you may send a written request for revision to the Patient Insurance Centre.
 In your request, you should indicate in which respects the documentation was insufficient.
 Furthermore, any missing documents should be attached to the request, or the request should at least indicate where these documents may be obtained.

 Instructions for lodging an appeal are attached to each claims decision.
-If you are dissatisfied with the claims decision of the Patient Insurance Centre, you may request for a recommended decision from the Traffic and Patient Accident Board or refer the matter to a court of first instance.
+If you are dissatisfied with the claims decision of the Patient Insurance Centre, you may request for a recommended decision from the Traffic Accident and Patient Injury Board or refer the matter to a court of first instance.
 The Board will process the request free of charge.

 How quickly will I receive compensation when the decision is made?

 It will take one and a half months from the date of filing the claim for compensation on average before you receive compensation.
 A compensation claim form will be sent with the favourable claims decision to the person who filed the notice of injury.
 The compensation amount will be determined when the claims assessor has obtained the necessary additional information.
 When the compensation amount has been determined, a claims decision will be issued and the compensation will be paid to the account stated in the claim.